Indigenous Taiwanese Nations (Austronesian-Speakers)

 A final group of Chinese-speakers forms about 13% of the island’s population.
 In English, they are often called “Mainlanders” (those originating from mainland China as opposed to diasporic Han communities overseas).
 On the island, these people are better known as wàishěngrén or “outlanders.”

-These people arrived in Taiwan as refugees in 1949, at the end of China’s civil war.
+These people arrived in Taiwan as refugees in 1949, at the end of China’s civil war, and largely settled in the area around Taipei in northern Taiwan.
 This is a remarkably diverse group of people originating from all over China.
 They speak a wide variety of mutually unintelligible Chinese languages and dialects.
 Mandarin, a language introduced to Taiwan after WWII, serves as the primary lingua franca among the Mainlanders as well as between Mainlanders and other groups living in Taiwan.

 The above are the main ethnolinguistic groups of the island.

 While these cultural, ethnic and linguistic divisions still have very real socioeconomic and political implications in Taiwanese society, the lines have begun to blur as the groups interact and mingle with one another.
-These exchanges, no longer the old violent clashes, are generally friendly in recent years and contribute to a sense of solidarity and unity among all Taiwanese people.
+Today’s inter-group exchanges, no longer the violent confrontations of old, are generally friendly in recent years and contribute to a sense of solidarity and unity among all Taiwanese people.